Matthew Spite, Ph.D.,

 Brian E. Sansbury, Ph.D.,

 Brian completed his doctoral training in Physiology and Biophysics at the University of Louisville School of Medicine under the joint mentorship of Bradford Hill and Aruni Bhatnagar.
-He joined the Spite Lab in 2014 and was awarded an individual National Research Service Award from the NIH/NHBLI.
+He joined the Spite Lab as a Postdoctoral Fellow in 2014 and was awarded an individual National Research Service Award from the NIH/NHBLI.

 Senior Research Assistant